 Teaching & Learning

-How will you be taught?
+How will I be taught?

 Teaching in the Welsh Department happens through a combination of lectures, seminars and individual tutorials.
-The atmosphere in seminars is more informal, in order to foster open discussion.
+The atmosphere in seminars is more informal, to foster open discussion.

 English or Welsh

 See our Undergraduate English Language Requirements for this course.
 Pre-sessional English Programmes are also available for students who do not meet our English Language Requirements.

 International students whose qualification is not listed on this page, can check our Country Specific Entry Requirements for further information.